ChrisOtt0/TupperwareERP/WooCommerce/Setup.md

 ### Deal with HTTP / HTTPS Issues
 Since this project is purely for educational purposes, we apply this setting to ensure no issues with HTTPS
-- Open the file .htaccess located in <XAMPP Folder>/htdocs/<Wordpress project name>
+- Open the file .htaccess located in (XAMPP-folder)/htdocs/(Wordpress-project-name)
+- Add the following line at the end:
+    - SetEnvlf Authorization (.+) HTTPS=on

+### Setup WooCommerce Webhooks
+// To Be Continued